archethic-foundation/libjs/README.md

   It creates a new keypair and extract the public key into hexadecimal format

-  - `seed` is hexadecimal encoding or ArrayBuffer representing the transaction chain seed to be able to derive and generate the keys
+  - `seed` is hexadecimal encoding or Uint8Array representing the transaction chain seed to be able to derive and generate the keys
   - `index` is the number of transactions in the chain, to generate the actual and the next public key (see below the cryptography section)
   - `curve` is the elliptic curve to use for the key generation (can be "ed25519", "P256", "secp256k1")